 Available for students who meet policy requirements.

 Roger Williams University: School of Law

-Thanks to the generosity of Roger Williams University and Jack and Sara McConnell, The Feinstein Institute established the Public Interest Loan Repayment Assistance Program in 2008.
-Through the program, we expect to award approximately eight grants of $4000 annually to graduates representing indigent clients in either civil or criminal proceedings.
+Thanks to the generosity of Roger Williams University and Jack and Sara McConnell, the Feinstein Center established the Public Interest Loan Repayment Assistance Program in 2008.
+Through the program, we award approximately eight grants of $4000 annually to graduates representing indigent clients in either civil or criminal proceedings.

 Rutgers The State University of New Jersey, Center for Law and Justice (Newark)